Key Takeaways

 State Farm: The monthly payment is $39.

 You must talk to an agent on the phone or in-person to buy non-owner car insurance.
-You can't get quotes from every insurance company online, including those that don't offer non-owner plans.
+You can't get personalized quotes instantly from every insurance company online.

 You will need a credit or debit card and driver's license number to buy non-owner insurance.
 So you can get the best quote, it's also helpful to have a list of your driving records, including tickets, accidents, and times your license was suspended.
 Most of the time, you can get proof of insurance the same day, and as soon as your payment goes through, you're covered.
 It might not be as easy to find non-owner insurance as standard policies, but all Minnesota insurance companies offer it.